Europe·Spain·Updated April 29, 2026

 What scams target tourists in Granada?

-The most frequently reported tourist scams in Granada are Alhambra Ticket Scalpers, Clipboard Petition Pickpocket, Fake Police Wallet Inspection, with 5 classified as high severity.
+The most frequently reported tourist scams in Granada are Fake Police Wallet Inspection, Rosemary Charm Pickpocket, Alhambra Ticket Scalpers, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Granada?